PointerToNextPole/my-learning-note/webpack学习笔记.md

 - CLI, UI tools for webpack may choose different ways to display logging
 - webpack core can emit logging output, e.g. timing data

-By introducing webpack logging API we hope to unify the way webpack plugins and loaders emit logs and allow better ways to inspect build problems.
+By introducing webpack logging API <font color=red>we hope to unify</font>（统一） <font color=red>the way webpack plugins and loaders emit logs</font> and allow better ways to inspect build problems.
 Integrated logging solution supports plugins and loaders developers by improving their development experience.
-Paves the way for non-CLI webpack solutions like dashboards or other UIs.
+Paves（铺路） the way for non-CLI webpack solutions like dashboards or other UIs.

-> ⚠️ **Warning** : **Avoid noise in the log !** Keep in mind that multiple plugins and loaders are used together.
-Loaders are usually processing multiple files and are invoked for every file.
+> ⚠️ **Warning** : **Avoid noise in the log !** <font color=red>Keep in mind that multiple plugins and loaders are used together</font>. <font color=red>Loaders are usually processing multiple files and are **invoked**</font>（调用，这里是“被调用”）<font color=red>**for every file**</font> .
 Choose a logging level as low as possible to keep the log output informative.

 ##### Examples of how to get and use webpack logger in loaders and plugins